 It is nocturnal, has no natural predators (other than possibly the Jaguar) and preys on small mammals.
 It's omnivorous diet includes fruit as a major part, usually in the form of Solanum lycocarpum.
 In Argentina it is known as Aguará guazú.

 It can live up to 15 years in captivity (unknown in the wild) and the female bears between 2 and 5 cubs.
 They form monogamous pairs although they may only come together to mate.
-In September we heard 2 of these mammals calling to each other many times at our reserve.
+In 2012 we heard 2 of these mammals calling to each other many times at our reserve.
 We also saw footprints and managed to capture an image on Camera trap.
 Since then we have captured several good images of this large Canid and have also had several sightings including one very close encounter.
+In the severe drought of 2021/2 this mammal was seen in the land adjoining Reserva Don Luis.

 Threats to this species come from habitat loss.
 Each animal has a huge range so this threat is especially pertinent.
 They are also found killed on the roads and can contract diseases from dogs.